microsoft/WhatTheHack/054-AzureLoadTesting/Coach/Solution-04.md

 High level Notes

 - There is a sample action which will run a load test.
 The default action will either create or run the existing load test.
-It is case-sensitive and the GitHub action looks like it lowercase all the tests.
+However, the "TestName" parameter inside the config.yaml file will be automatically lower cased by the GitHub Action.
+Since the UI allows upper or lowercase letters, this can cause a duplicate test to be created.
 - GitHub will require another action to create issues while ADO has a built-in functionality to do this.
 - Students can use the baseline from their first run in challenge 3 to determine what their pass/fail criteria is.